Stop spam user registration

 Do you want to stop fake user registrations in WordPress?

 Spam accounts can be a security risk for your website.
-It’s also annoying to have tons of junk accounts cluttering up your database.
+It’s also annoying to have tons of junk accounts cluttering up your database, or junk customers in WooCommerce.

 In this article, we’ll show you how to stop these spambots from creating user accounts in WordPress.